-Barcelona beats Villarreal 2-1 to stay near the top in Spain
+Atlético loss gives Barcelona chance to go top in Spain

-MADRID (AP) — Antoine Griezmann scored a pair of first-half goals as Barcelona came from behind to beat Villarreal 2-1 and stay close to the top in the Spanish league on Sunday.
+Griezmann scored twice in the first half as Barcelona rallied to beat Villarreal and stay close to the top.

-The away victory left Barcelona two points behind leader Atlético Madrid, which visits Athletic Bilbao later Sunday.
-Barcelona is third, level on points with second-place Real Madrid, which was held 0-0 by Real Betis at home on Saturday.
-Barcelona has a game in hand compared to Madrid.

 Villarreal, sitting seventh, played with 10 men from the 65th minute after Manu Trigueros was sent off with a straight red card for a dangerous sliding tackle on Lionel Messi.
 Trigueros had his foot up when he hit Messi’s left leg, sliding his cleats on the Argentine’s lower shin.
 Messi was in pain and needed medical attention but was able to return.